dxw/playbook/src/staff-handbook/learning-and-development/how-to-use-your-learning-and-development-allowance.md

 ## Buying work-related books

-If there's a book relevant to your work that you would like to read, make a request through the #help-purchasing slack channel and the Commercial Operations team will buy it for the library.
+If there's a book relevant to your work that you would like to read, make a request through the #help-purchasing slack channel and the Commercial Operations team will buy it for you.
+The cost will be deducted from your learning and development budget.